nemke82/magento2gitpod/README.md

 Create database, example: <BR>
 mysql -e 'create database nemanja;' <BR>

-In case you need to adjust certain my.cnf settings, please edit https://github.com/nemke82/magento2gitpod/blob/master/mysql.cnf file and redeploy GitPod workspace
+In case you need to adjust certain my.cnf settings, please edit https://github.com/nemke82/magento2gitpod/blob/master/mysql.cnf file and redeploy GitPod workspace.

+**Discovered bugs:**
+Sometimes it may happen that the exposed port 8002 used for Nginx does not work when tab is loaded in browser.
+To fix that, either stop/start workspace or destroy it and start process again.